ashzzzxo/green-ai-carbon-aware-scheduler/docs/USER_GUIDE.md

 # Green AI – Carbon-Aware Training Scheduler: User Guide

-This guide explains how to configure, run, and interpret the **Green AI – Carbon-Aware Training Scheduler**.
+This guide shows you how to configure, run, and interpret the **Green AI – Carbon-Aware Training Scheduler**.

-The goal of the tool is to:
+The tool helps you:

 - Read carbon intensity data for multiple regions.
 - Choose a low-carbon region and start time for a training job, subject to a deadline.
 - Estimate carbon savings compared to a baseline “run now in default region” policy.
-- Launch the training script and log the results.
+- Launch a training script and log results.

 ---